h3r2tic/h3r2tic.github.io/posts/dll-derps/index.md

 {:.center}
 ![](relocdll1.png)

-You can grab an implementation of manual DLL relocation at (Address TODO).
+You can grab a basic implementation of manual DLL relocation in another [repository of mine](https://github.com/h3r2tic/relocdll).
 It still only uses just one OBJ file for the plugin, but the concept should scale to more complex cases.
 It's still far from tested, and I might be missing some important pieces of info which might invalidate this approach.
 Again, take it with a grain of salt.

 # 32-bit relative addresses